-Roche SARS-CoV-2 Rapid Antigen Self Test Nasal Kits
+Roche SARS-CoV-2 Antigen Self Test Nasal Kits

 The latest lateral flow device from Roche Diagnostics puts the power of rapid diagnosis in your hands, without the need for professional medical support.
-The test allows you to check for a presence of prevalent coronavirus strains (including all variants) within just 15-30 minutes, to a high degree of accuracy.
+The test allows users to check for a presence of prevalent coronavirus strains (including all known variants) within just 15-30 minutes, to a high degree of accuracy.

-Each conventiently sized box contains five test kits in total, allowing users to test at home, while travelling or on the move with a simple to carry out and non-invasive nasal swab.
+Each conventiently sized box contains five Antigen Self Test Nasal kits in total, allowing you to test at home, while travelling or on the move, with a simple to perform and non-invasive nasal swab procedure.

-Please note: these are not able to be used for 'fit to fly' or 'testing for travel' as those travelling internationally require a test and certificate from an approved provider.
+Lateral flow tests are an excellent way to detect potential asymptomatic cases of infection.
+Please note: the product is not able to be used for 'fit to fly' or 'testing for travel' as those travelling internationally require a test and certificate from an approved provider.

-Contact our Biomedical Director, Joshua Boyd with your enquiry on 0333 015 2723
+For volume ordering requirements, please contact our Biomedical Director, Joshua Boyd with your enquiry on 0333 015 2723

 The latest lateral flow device from Roche Diagnostics puts the power of rapid diagnosis in your hands, without the need for professional medical support - allowing for testing at home or on the move